-Analysis of the data used in this report led to several key findings related to equity for special populations within the Northwood Technical College district:
+Analysis of the data used in this report led to several key findings related to equity for several populations within the Wisconsin Indianhead Technical College district:

-- Minority enrollments are proportionately higher than the district minority population percentage, with the exception of the Hispanic population.
-Graduation rates, however, are lower for Asian, Hispanic, Native Hawaiian, and Multi-Racial students. - Females enroll and graduate at a proportionately higher rate than the district female population.
-However, females are underrepresented in Agricultural, Technical, and Industrial programs. - Individuals with disabilities and military veterans are underrepresented at Northwood Tech when compared to the population as a whole. - A system to measure the effectiveness of serving special populations is lacking even though student supports, such as Academic Support Centers, Financial Aid Advisors, Northwood Tech Foundation resources, and Accommodation services, are a Northwood Tech strength. - The population of Northwood Tech's region is aging, and is becoming more diverse with the largest growth in those over age 65, reducing the workforce size relative to the overall population.
-This could affect student needs and programming at the college.
-The minority workforce age population is projected to grow. - Northwood Tech staff and faculty are less diverse than the local workforce and enrolled program students.
+- Minorities enroll at higher rates than the district population percentage with the exception of the Hispanic Population which is enrolling at a lower rate.
+While enrollment rates are higher than general population percentage, graduation rates are lower particularly for Asian, Hispanic, Native Hawaiian, and Multi-Racial populations. - Females enroll and graduate at a higher rate than the district's population percentage.
+However, females are underrepresented in Agricultural, Technical, and Industrial programs. - Individuals with disabilities are underrepresented at WITC, indicating potential recruitment and enrollment barriers. - While supports such as Academic Support Centers, Financial Aid Advisors, WITC Foundation resources, and Accommodation services exist for students, a system to measure the effectiveness of serving special populations is lacking. - The population of WITC's region is aging, with the largest growth in those over age 65, reducing the workforce size relative to the overall population.
+This could affect student needs and programming at the college. - WITC staff and faculty are less diverse than the local workforce and enrolled program students.